syncfusion-content/xamarin.android-docs/xamarin-android/Introduction/OverView.md

 Similar to the Knowledge Base, the Forum section also contains responses to questions of other customers asked in the past.

-And, you can explore the release history of Essential Studio for Xamarin.Android from  [`here`](https://www.syncfusion.com/products/release-history/estudio/xamarin-android).
+And, you can explore the release history of Essential Studio® for Xamarin.Android from  [`here`](https://www.syncfusion.com/products/release-history/estudio/xamarin-android).

 ## Create a support incident